Tor Thodesen: Sandefjord Fotball

 Thodesen coached Norheimsund IL and won promotion to the Second Division with the small club.
 In 2005, Thodesen took over Sandefjord Fotball, and led the club to its first promotion to Tippeligaen in his first season, after a dramatical last round in the 2005 Norwegian First Division, where Moss FK were beaten 4–3.
 Though thought upon by most Norwegian football experts, as the weakest team in the 2006 Norwegian Premier League, Sandefjord managed to retain their spot in Tippeligaen with a 9th place, and qualified to the cup final for the first time in the history of the club.

 The following season, Sandefjord won 5 of 30 league matches and were relegated to the First Division.
 In the next season, Thodesen was fired on 7 May 2008, the day after a humiliating loss to Notodden FK took Sandefjord to a 15th place in Adeccoligaen.

 Second Division

-On 31 Oktober 2008, Thodesen signed for the Second Division club FK Tønsberg, and the goal was promotion to the First Division.
+On 31 October 2008 Thodesen signed for the Second Division club FK Tønsberg, and the goal was promotion to the First Division.
 After two years, he left FK Tønsberg stating that "the current economic situation in the club does not allow a full time coach".

 Thodesen was hired as the head coach of Second Division side Moss FK ahead of the 2011 season.